miso-lims/walkthroughs/workshop/3-incoming.md

 1. On the left hand menu under _Tracking_, click _List Samples_.
 1. Click the _Add Sample_ button on the right hand side.
 There are two tabs across the top.
 Ensure that _Single_ is selected.
+1. In the _Sample Information_ section, enter or select the following:
-1. For _Project_, Select the project you created in the last exercise.
+  1. Project: Select the project you created in the last exercise.
   1. Leave the _Alias_ blank.
 This will be auto-generated based on other information in this form.
-1. Enter a _Description_: `Reference 1`.
+  1. Description: `Reference 1`.
-1. Enter a _Scientific Name_: `Homo sapiens`.
+  1. Scientific Name: `Homo sapiens`.
-1. Select any _Sample Type_ from the drop-down.
+  1. Sample Type: select any from the drop-down.
 1. In the _Identity_ section, enter the
-  1. _External name_ : `ID1`.
+  1. External name : `ID1`.
 This is the individual number.
   1. Sex: Select any item from the dropdown.
 1. In the _Details_ section, select the _Sample Class_ `Reference Tissue`.
 1. In the _Tissue_ section, select or enter the following to create a reference Sample.